aremmes/bwlogtools/README.md

 The -x flag changes the tool's behavior to count the frequency of log entries selected for each calling number over a time period specified via the -s flag.
 The accepted values consist of the warning and critical thresholds over the specified time span.
 When combined with the -m flag to select INVITE events, one can use this mode to report on excessive call usage.

 The -w flag supplements the -x flag through the use of whitelisting.
 The file specified in FILE will contain a JSON object pointing to two whitelist files for the automatic and manual whitelist files (also JSON format).
-The automatic whitelist will populate automatically with entries reported by the -x flag and will expire after the number of days specified with the -d flag (default 14 days).
+The automatic whitelist will populate automatically with entries reported by the -x flag and will expire after the number of days specified with the -D flag (default 14 days).